vsem/vsem/README.txt

 1. Download and install the latest VLFeat binary package from http://www.vlfeat.org/download/.
 Please follow carefully the installation instructions on the VLFeat website.
-You can choose between a One-time setup and a Permanent setup, but the latter is preferable.
+You can choose between a one-time setup and a permanent setup, but the latter is preferable.
 Note that the pre-compiled binaries require MATLAB 2009B and later.